Important Information for Music Majors

 - Priority will be given for department events in the Recital Hall and Choir room during Spring Quarter.

-After the Event Approval form is completed and returned to the Music Office, the student completes a simple form, which authorizes the Music Department to place a $50 fee upon the student's university account.
+A Student Charge Form must also be completed and returned to the Music Office.
+This authorizes the Music Department to place a $50 fee on the student's university account.

 Program information must be submitted to the office at least ten days before the recital date.
-This information should be emailed to email@example.com.
-Programs will be typed and placed in the mailbox of faculty recitalist, sponsor or director within three days of its initial submission.
+This information should be emailed to firstname.lastname@example.org.
+Hard copy program proofs will be placed in the mailbox of the supervising faculty member within three days of its initial submission.
 Programs must be proofed and returned to the office at least five days before the recital date.
 Failure to adhere to these deadlines will result in no guarantee of program availability for distribution at the concert or recital.
-This procedure applies to student recitals, faculty recitals and ensemble concerts.

 Posters can be made on campus at The Wildcat Shop Custom Printing located in the SURC.
 Production and printing costs are the responsibility of the student.
-Posters must be approved by the Scheduling Office prior to posting.
+Posters should be submitted to the Music Office for posting.
 Posters deemed inappropriate will not be allowed to be posted in the department.
-Posters in a landscape layout, rather than portrait, are preferred for display on the digital sign in the foyer.
+For display on the digital sign in the foyer, please email a 1920x1080 landscape oriented RGB jpeg file to email@example.com.

-If students reschedule or cancel a recital less than one month prior to the scheduled recital date, the recital fee will be forfeited.
+The first time a recital is rescheduled (more than 30 days in advance) there is no charge.
+For every reschedule following the first, a rescheduling fee will be applied.
+If students cancel a recital less than one month prior to the scheduled recital date, the recital fee will be forfeited.
 If it is rescheduled, a new recital fee must be paid.
-The first time a recital is rescheduled there is no charge.
-For every reschedule following the first, the rescheduling fee (see above) will be applied.

-The student lounge, Rm.
-140, or the Rotunda, is available for receptions following recitals if the student wishes to have one.
+The student lounge or the Rotunda are available for receptions following recitals if the student wishes to have one.
 Set-up/cleanup, supplies, refreshments, etc. are the responsibility of the student.
-Additional cleaning fees that have been charged to the department, due to not properly cleaning up after a recital reception will be charged to the student(s) who had scheduled the recital reception.
+Additional cleaning fees that have been charged to the department, due to inadequate cleaning up after a recital reception will be charged to the student(s) who had scheduled the recital reception.

 - All concerts and recitals are recorded.
 Students giving a recital are provided a download link.